 We ask the public to limit their journeys and only travel to a recycling centre if it is absolutely essential to do so and the items cannot be safely stored at home until social distancing measures are lifted.
 We also ask for people to sort their waste before arriving at the site and ensure they are able to move it themselves or with someone from the same household.

-For the first two weeks an odd and even number plate system will be in place, which means residents will only be able to visit on certain days.
-We will also temporarily only be permitting cars and small vans (you will need a permit for a van) – no transit type vans or vehicles with trailers will be allowed.
+An odd and even number plate system will be in place, which means residents will only be able to visit on certain days.
+We will also only be permitting cars and small vans (you will need a permit for a van) – no transit type vans or vehicles with trailers will be allowed.
 Find out more about how this works here.